Bad Credit - People Development Magazine

 An ideal credit score for mortgage eligibility in Canada is 680 or higher; however, individuals with credit scores below this threshold may still qualify through alternative or B lenders.

-Mortgage brokers are an invaluable resource for finding lenders and mortgages tailored specifically to individual financial circumstances.
-Mortgage brokers may present various options suitable for homeowners with bad credit, including those offered by private lenders; these mortgages may come with higher interest rates due to perceived higher risk.
+Mortgage brokers are a valuable resource for finding lenders and mortgages tailored to individual financial circumstances.
+Mortgage brokers may present various options suitable for homeowners with bad credit, including those offered by private lenders.
+These mortgages may come with higher interest rates due to the perceived higher risk.

 Down Payment